suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2019-06-25-meet-the-author-ruth-jones.md

 Ruth Jones MBE is a Welsh television actress, novelist and screenwriter.
 She co-starred in and co-wrote the award-winning British comedy <cite>Gavin and Stacey</cite> and has appeared in many other television comedies and dramas.
 Ruth’s first novel, [<cite>Never Greener</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2549726), was a bestseller and she is currently working on her second.

 Ruth is the guest speaker at the [Lavenham Literary Festival](https://www.lavenhamliteraryfestival.co.uk/) dinner on Friday 15 November at the Swan Hotel, Lavenham.
 Tickets will be available from early September.
+The Festival is sponsored by [Mattioli Woods Wealth Management](https://www.mattioliwoods.com/).

 ## 1. Who were your literary influences as you were growing up?